BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 The exam covers elements of:

-- network planning and design;
+- network and design;

 - testing and implementation covering the use of VPCs, routing, firewall use and Google Kubernetes Engine clusters; and